 Financial asset at fair value through equity are those that are designated as fair value through equity or are not classified in any of the other three categories above.
 This category includes investments held long term but may be realised before maturity and shareholdings held for strategic purposes.
 Investments in the Councils subsidiary are not included in this category as they are held at cost.
 Gains and losses are recognised directly in equity except for impairment, which are recognised in the Surplus/Deficit.
 In the event of impairment, any cumulative losses previously recognised in other comprehensive revenue and expense will be recognised in the Surplus/Deficit even though the asset has not been de-recognised.
-On de-recognition the cumulative gain or loss previously recognised in other comprehensive revenue and expense is recognised in the Surplus/Deficit.
+On de-recognition the cumulative gain or loss previously recognised in the Surplus/Deficit.